-- Looked after children and previously looked after children.
-This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- 1. Looked after children and previously looked after children. - 2.
 Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
 Baptised Catholic children resident in the parish of St Wilfrid, the part of the parish formerly referred to as Our Lady of Perpetual Succour. - 4.
 Other baptised Catholic children. - 5.
 Other children who have a sibling in the school at the time of admission. - 6.
 Children from other Christian denominations.
 Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required. - 7.
 Children of other faiths.
 An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group. - 8.
 Other children.